Zettelkasten-Method/zettelkasten.de/content/posts/2017/1/trello-zettelkasten-implementation.md

 #### Importing

 Trello does not currently have a generic import feature.
-[Creating cards by email](#creating-cards-by-email) might be considered a form of importing, but you would need to send an email for each note.
+[Creating cards by email](#creating-cards-by-email) and [creating cards via IFTTT](#creating-cards-via-ifttt) might both be considered types of importing, but neither allow you to mass-import since you are limited to creating a card at a time.

 You can import multiple cards from a spreadsheet using external services and the Trello API: